Instruction to Authors

 Review and Revisions

 When a manuscript is sent back to an author for the revision, the revised version should be returned with ‘Response to Reviewer’s Comments’, specifying changes made in the revision as soon as possible after the corresponding author receives the reviewers’ reports.
-Revised manuscript that is not returned in two (2) months is considered withdrawn.
+Revised manuscript that is not returned in two (2) months could be considered withdrawn.
 A formal notification will be sent to the corresponding author after the manuscript has been accepted for publication.

 Preparation of Manuscripts